syn2cat/doorbuzz/README.txt

 ```

 * Copy the files present in `root_files` accordingly on the file system
-* Set the hostname: replace the content of `/etc/hostname` with doorbuzz
+* Set the hostname: replace the content of `/etc/hostname` with door-buzz

 * Install the suff